 Base salaries are determined largely by reference to market conditions for salaries for equivalent positions and roles.
-In addition to both corporate and individual performance, the Compensation Committee considered, among other things, the industry in which the Corporation operates, the competitive landscape for hiring executives within this industry, the public nature of the Corporation, the market capitalization of the Corporation and the defined responsibilities of each of the executive officers when setting base salary levels.
+In addition to both corporate and individual performance, the Compensation Committee considered, among other things. the industry in which the Corporation operates, the competitive landscape for hiring executives within this industry, the public nature of the Corporation, the market capitalization of the Corporation and the defined responsibilities of each of the executive officers when setting base salary levels.
 The Compensation Committee utilizes, where appropriate, externally published salary data in assisting with its decisions.
-In setting salary levels for 2018, the Compensation Committee referred to the 2016 Mining Industry Report of Board and Executive Compensation presented by Bedford Consulting Group and Bedford Resources.
+In setting salary levels for 2019, the Compensation Committee referred to both the 2017 and 2018 Mining Industry Report of Board and Executive Compensation presented by Bedford Consulting Group and Bedford Resources.
 Annual incentive share option awards provide the opportunity for enhanced share value based upon performance and the overall success of the Corporation in any given year.
-In 2017, the Compensation Committee did not recommend or approve any increases to the base level compensation for management of the Company for 2018.
+Effective June 16, 2018, the Compensation Committee recommended and the Board of Directors approved an increase of \$40,000 to the base level compensation for Roger Lemaitre, the Company's President and CEO, increasing his base salary to \$280,000 per annum.
+In June of 2018, Mr. Lemaitre was awarded a cash bonus of \$30,000 for his performance during 2017 and the first two quarters of 2018.
+In 2018, the Compensation Committee did not recommend or approve any other increases to the base level compensation or cash bonuses for management of the Company for 2018.
 Incentive share options for Named Executive Officers ("NEO") are reviewed and awarded once per year.
 The amounts of incentive share options awarded take into account the performance of the Corporation and Management, industry trends, and the value of such option awards as calculated using Black-Scholes valuation methods.